UK vows to share vaccines, but details thin as G-7 meets

 For Johnson, the G-7 presidency is a chance to demonstrate Britain is still a key global player following its exit from the EU, which became complete at the end of 2020.

 A full G-7 summit is scheduled to take place in June at the Carbis Bay seaside resort in southwest England.
-British officials are hopeful it can take place in person, though at a reduced scale because social distancing rules and other restrictions are likely still to be in place.

-Sylvie Corbet in Paris contributed to this story.
+Associated Press writers Sylvie Corbet in Paris, Geir Moulson in Berlin and Cara Anna in Nairobi, Kenya, contributed to this story.